cppservergit/cppserver-docs/tech-overview.md

 The engine is thread_local, each worker thread has one, and the engine maintains its own string buffer for JSON responses, preallocated at 32K.

-With these design choices, CPPServer has proven itself capable of processing successfully thousands (7000+) of real microservice requests per second on mini-computers that fit in the palm of the hand, including the overhead of security and inputs checks, as well as database I/O, a balance between performance, code simplicity and stability was sought and to a certain extent it has been achieved in the current version.
+With these design choices, CPPServer has proven itself capable of processing successfully thousands (7000+) of real microservice requests per second on mini-computers that fit in the palm of the hand, including the overhead of security and input checks, as well as database I/O, a balance between performance, code simplicity and stability was sought and to a certain extent it has been achieved in the current version.
 Please note that when running tests using "echo" services and utilities like Apache Utils (ab) the request-per-second rate is much higher, but the regular stress tests are run using a custom-made, configurable C++ HTTPS client that "impersonates" real users, creates thousands of real security sessions and this way the whole program is put under load, up to 20000 concurrent users have been used in these tests.
-Keep in mind that in a production environment, there will always be an Ingress/Load Balancer in front of CPPServer.
+Keep in mind that in a production environment, there will always be an Ingress/Load Balancer in front of the CPPServer process.

 ## Database I/O

 The generic functions that can be used for a JSON API reside in mse.cpp, these can be services or validators, all of them have the same interface and rely on the sql:: module to perform their work.
 These functions are invoked by the service_engine::run() function shown above in the previous section.
 Here is an example of some of the most basic functions:
 ```
+	//returns json straight from the database
+	void dbget_json(std::string& jsonBuffer, config::microService& ms)
+	{
+		sql::get_json_record(ms.db, jsonBuffer, ms.reqParams.sql(ms.sql, t_user_info.userLogin));
+	}

 	//returns a single resultset
 	void dbget(std::string& jsonBuffer, config::microService& ms)
 	{